niyontezejado/03-Heart-Failure-Assignment/README.md

 - matplotlib
 - seaborn
 - scikit-learn
-- tensorflow (for neural networks)
+- tensorflow keras (for neural networks)

 You can install these dependencies using pip: